 Blockchain is very popular nowadays.
 It consists of a series of blocks that each hold data.
 A team of researchers first described this technique in 1991.

 It is a distributed ledger that is completely open to anyone.
 They have interesting properties.
-Once some data has been stored inside the blockchain, it becomes very difficult to change it.
+“After storing data in the blockchain, changing it becomes very difficult.”

 Suppose we have a chain that has 3 blocks.
-Thus, the hash and the hash of the preceding block are present in each block.
+Thus, each block has the hash and the hash of the preceding block.

-The prior block hash in the first block is therefore the previous block hash in the second block, and the previous block hash in the third block is the first block hash.
-As a result, the first block in this case is a genius block since it lacks the block’s preceding hash.
+The prior block hash in the first block is.
+Therefore, the previous block hash in the second block and the last hash block in the third block is the first block hash.
+As a result, the first block, in this case, is a genius block since it lacks the block’s preceding hash.
 Suppose you tamper with the second block.
-The block’s hash is also changed as a result of this.
+This also changes the block’s hash.
 Due to the change in the second block’s hash, the third and remaining blocks can no longer store a valid hash of previous blocks.